Zhou Qi (writer)

-Zhou was adopted by her uncle, her mother's elder brother, from whom she took her family name (Zhou).
+Zhou was born in Changshu adopted by her uncle, her mother's elder brother, from whom she took her family name (Zhou).
 She had some knowledge of medicine, and her filial piety led her to cut flesh from her own body to make medicine for her mother.

 Literary studies and Dream of the Red Chamber

 Zhou Qi was associated with the circle of poets which surrounded the scholar Yuan Mei. and was a disciple of Chen Wenshu, a prominent woman writer of the early 19th century.
 She is also known for the colophon on a painting by Wang Qiao, "A Woman at Her Dressing Table."